StefanDjokovic/Superpermutations/MyTakeOnChaffinMethod/README.md

-# My ChaffinMethod approach

-**!Important Note!**

-The code is now fixed in NewChaffinN6.c, there were missing over 50 permutations in the search.
-ChaffinN5.c has the same bug, even tho the results that were printed out are correct.
-I will fix it soon.

-Also, the README are now outdated because now I'm using a matrix "connected" instead of separate arrays, and the matrix has each permutation as rows and the wasted characters can be guessed by the column position

 **Two Lines on the original ChaffinMethod**

 Given a string generated, the Chaffin algorithm attaches a character in the final part of the string.
 If the last N characters are a valid permutation, and if the the number of wasted characters doesn't go over the limit, it keeps going.

 **My program**